 Lots of brand recognition there, but nothing original.
 And, without the classic webbing, these logos lacked anything that really tied the logo to the character, other than tradition.
 Marvel staffers began to think about making changes.

 In late 1993 I was contacted by the Spider-Man office at Marvel and asked if I’d like to try updating the Spider-Man logo.
-They weren’t too sure how far they wanted to go with it, wanting to preserve the brand identity, so I suggested I revise the traditional logo for them, keeping the basic style, but giving it a more polished, bolder look.
+They weren’t too sure how far they were willing to go with it, wanting to preserve the brand identity, so I suggested I revise the traditional logo for them, keeping the basic style, but giving it a more polished, bolder look.
 They agreed, and in January 1994 I turned in these versions:

 The main difference from the original logo is the much heavier outline on the letters.
 I’d also made minor changes in some of the curved shapes, the P, D and R, and given all the corners sharp points.
 The title add-ons were on a separate piece, with indications of where the corners of SPIDER-MAN should go for each one.